VerticalRelevance/AccountFoundations-Blueprint/README.md

-# Welcome to your CDK Python project!
+# Account Foundations CDK Python

 This is a project for Python development with CDK.